moonwave99/waffel/README.md

 You can include even complicate **filters** and **helpers**, that can be used all over the HTML template codes.

 Nevertheless, have a look at the examples up here, they may help you to achieve your goal!

 ---

+## Test

+Stare at the green fields via:

+    $ npm run test

+---